 I prayed that kind of prayer and had one of the most memorable encounters I’ve ever had with the Lord.
 He wants us to seek Him with our whole heart.
 He will be found when we do.
 He’s not going to ask everyone to become a multi-millionaire, but He will hold us accountable for how we connect with Him in the area of money.
 Do we trust Him?
 Or do we trust other people, or money to look after us?

-Thank you also for your prayer support as we look after the details to have the Faith for Finance program ready for you this Friday.
 There is a phrase we sometimes hear that, ‘the devil is in the details’.
-I know myself and the others working on web pages, emails and back end details would love to know there are additional prayers covering this project to keep the devil out of the details!!
+I know myself and the who work on web pages, emails and back end details know the importance of praying through the details to keep the devil out of the details!!

 And in your own life, take care to take one step forward at a time, praying always for God to lead you one step at a time, not necessarily one milestone at a time, but moment to moment, thought by thought, action by action.